Do you want to know more about creative writing as an industry?

 All rooms are double occupancy (two beds per room).
 If you would like to attend but require a single room, please send us an email before you register ([email protected]).
 We may be able to accommodate your request for an additional fee.

 All meals (hot breakfasts, gourmet packed lunches, multi-course dinners, and snacks) are included.
 All meals served throughout the retreat will be vegan, with gluten-free options and limited refined sugar.
 If you have additional dietary restrictions, please let us know and our chef will be able to adjust the menu.

-Our chef, Melissa Spies, specializes in vegan, therapeutic, and health-supportive cuisines.
+Our chef, Mary Skinner of FineDine Organic Cuisine, specializes in health-supportive, plant-based cuisine.
 She will be happy to adapt her recipes to meet the requirements of special diets and specific health conditions.

 Transportation to and from the conference daily, and to and from the airport, is included.
 We will be making multiple trips to the conference every day to accommodate everyone's schedules.

 Travel to Tampa is not included.
 Please book your travel to arrive late afternoon or early evening on Wednesday and depart on Sunday morning.